Ashtanga Yoga Courses

 Ashtanga Yoga Philosophy originates between 200 BCE to 250 CE with the Sage Patañjali.
-He compiled the existing yoga knowledge of his time and wrote
+He compiled of his times existing yoga knowledge and wrote

 a book called the Yoga Sutras.
 This book of 196 sutras, or verses, makes up

 what is commonly called ‘Classical’ or ‘Raja’ (Royal) Yoga.

 The Classical definition of Yoga comes from Patanjali: yogaścittavṛittinrodaḥ –

 Yoga is channeling or controlling the fluctuations of the chitta (mind).

 The mind is the sum total of our: thoughts, desires, senses, emotions, personality, intellect, perception, memory, understanding, recognition and cognition.
 It consists of three parts: the sensory mind, ego, and intellect.